stefanprodan/podinfo/docs/8-istio-openfaas.md

 --namespace=istio-system
 ```

-Create a letsencrypt issuer for CloudDNS (replace `email@example.com` with a valid email address):
+Create a letsencrypt issuer for CloudDNS (replace `email@example.com` with a valid email address and `my-gcp-project` with your project ID):

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1